kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/crud-operations.md

 Nice and easy, but it is important to note another cool thing about this hook.
 As DataService knows how the records and relations operate in context of CRUD operations cache is managed automatically under the hood.

 For example after the above `onCreate` function resolves, two things happen:
-- all cache for `useGetList` calls that was valid for `images` resources is cleared - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should now contain the newly created image
+- all cache for `useGetList` calls that was valid for `images` resources is invalidated - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should now contain the newly created image
 - cache for `useGetOne` hook is automatically prefilled with result of `createOne` - there will be no additional API call as the result is cached automatically

 ## Updating record